Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Low-rank Multilevel Newton Methods

-which in fact is a $\operatorname{rank}$-$p$ approximation of the inverse Hessian matrix with the difference that the computational cost of forming $\hat{\w{Q}}_{h,k}^{-1}$ is significantly reduced since we compute $[\w{U}_{p+1}, \w{\Sigma}_{p+1}]$ (by T-SVD) over the reduced Hessian matrix \eqref{eq:secondOrderCoherent}.
-Thus, we formally define,
+which in fact is a $\operatorname{rank}$-$p$ approximation of the inverse Hessian matrix with the difference that the computational cost of forming $\hat{\w{Q}}_{h,k}^{-1}$ is significantly reduced since we compute $[\w{U}_{k, p+1}, \w{\Sigma}_{k, p+1}]$ (by T-SVD) over the reduced Hessian matrix \eqref{eq:secondOrderCoherent}.
+We wish our Hessian approximation to have a similar structure as in \eqref{svd Q}, thus, we define